Raniconduh/cscroll/README.md

 The general syntax for configurations is `variable = value`.
 The variables that may be specified are the same as the ones the `set` command may take and are specified [here](#variables).

-The values that variables may be set to are limited to `true` and `false`
+The values that variables may be set to are limited to `true`, `false`, and a string in the case of a color variable.

 Example config file:

 ```
 long = true
-color = false
 icons = false
 dir_color = "#123abc"
 ```

-This will, by default, turn on long mode but turn off colors and icons.
+This will, by default, turn on long mode, turn off icons, and set the color of directories to the specified hex code.
 However, variables can still be set and unset when in cscroll itself.
 To turn off long listing mode once again, for example, one could run this command in cscroll: `:unset long`.

 Variables specified in the configuration file will also be overwritten by command line arguments to cscroll.
 If the configuration specifies to show icons, the `-ni` flag will turn them off regardless.
 Configuration file values are of the least significance in regards to all other ways to set variables, although they will last indefinitely and will work for each run.